jimniels/blog/posts/2022-05-15-principles-of-color-beyond-srgb.md

 As a designer, is it possible for me to make design decisions around these new color gamuts without actually owning a display capable of displaying them?
 How do you pick a suitable color if you can’t see it?
 Can you?
 Should you?

+Conversely, if all you have is a wider gamut display, how do you know if your color choices will degrade gracefully to sRGB?

 As a really basic example of what I’m trying to get at, if I’m on an device that only allows looking at sRGB, can I:

 - choose a vibrant, accessible red in the rgb gamut,